CryptoPlankton/Vertcoin-Website-Testbed/content/whatismining.en.md

 So, you want the most widely available tool that produces a fair amount of hashrate, which currently manifests itself as a Graphics Card.

-CPUs would be great too but unfortunately there's viruses that take over hundreds of thousands of computers called Botnets (they're almost as bad as ASICs).
+CPUs would be great too but unfortunately there are viruses that take over hundreds of thousands of computers called Botnets (they're almost as bad as ASICs).

 > tldr: equal out all the devices as much as possible, blockchain security equals total hashrate / how distributed it is.
 Hashrate by itself is not security.